coinnovationlab/product-dss/README.md

 ### 2. OData parameters configuration :
   - DB Schema parameter configuration
+  - Filter the list of tables exposed over OData
   - Possibility to configure and read views not only tables
   - Columns configuration in order to limit the list of columns to be exposed over OData Service.
   - Columns Type configuration in order to have the possibility to transform the type of data that are defined in specific format but contain another data type.